aceberg/aceberg.github.io/_tabs/CV.md

 [aceberg_a@proton.me](mailto:aceberg_a@proton.me)

 ## About me
 I have been working with Open Source software for years, both professionally and personally.
 While configuring and using existing software is valuable, I discovered my true passion when I started building my own.
-From that moment on, I knew there was no turning back—I enjoy creating applications tailored to specific needs, whether for work or personal projects.
+From that moment on, I knew there was no turning back - I enjoy creating applications tailored to specific needs, whether for work or personal projects.

 Now, I’m looking for a role as a Frontend Developer (React) or Backend Developer (Go).
 I’m equally comfortable in both areas and eager to contribute to meaningful projects.